 “How did you come by this?”
 I asked.
-He told me that he has been fond of cooking and mostly he took to these creative chores for his friends and family, and the idea of a cooking school had been on his mind.
+He told me that he has been fond of cooking, and mostly he took to these creative chores for his friends and family, and the idea of a cooking school had been on his mind.
 Naturally, I was delighted for him.

 For all these past talks about course selection and grades, I forgot that one all-important item central to a person’s goals in life.
 I should have been more precise about connecting the dots of one’s abilities and long-time enjoyment and which of those academic courses might assist him along the way.
-These I believe are the paths to “eternal life!”
+These, I believe, are the paths to “eternal life!”

-Like Jesus, and the young man in today’s gospel, at graduation our paths will diverge but I want to leave that person with a better sense of self, one that is deeply spiritual, and how to best advance one’s skills and move forward on this life adventure.
+Like Jesus, and the young man in today’s gospel, at graduation, our paths will diverge, but I want to leave that person with a better sense of self, one that is deeply spiritual, and how to best advance one’s skills and move forward on this life adventure.

-I believe this encounter of Jesus like most of the individuals found in the gospel, we left better, more aware of the inner spiritual work they needed to accomplish over time.
+I believe this encounter of Jesus, like most of the individuals found in the gospel, we left better, more aware of the inner spiritual work they needed to accomplish over time.

 Like Bruno Bettelheim, we might call this an “informed heart.”

-Last point: not all of Jesus’s disciples left everything to follow him.
+Not all of Jesus’s disciples left everything to follow him.
 I would dare say only a few took that costly apostolic journey.

 Many of Jesus’s closest friends, like Martha, Mary and Lazarus lived in Bethany, at a home that was a “welcoming place” for the Lord.

 As far as we know, Martha, Mary, and Lazarus never moved out of their village.
-They played a vitally important role in Jesus’s life – in sharing meals, telling stories about the journey of faith, and mostly supporting one another in friendship.
+They played a vitally important role in Jesus’s life – in sharing meals, telling stories about the journey of faith, and most supporting one another in friendship.

 This is the ministry of hospitality and a vitally important one at that!

-So with us, many of us may never go into the active ministry, or preach the gospel, heal sick souls in tent hospitals, or serve as a Jesuit volunteer in Africa.
+So with us, many of us may never go into the active ministry, or preach the gospel, heal sick souls in hospitals, or serve as a Jesuit volunteer in Africa.

-None the less your firm conviction in support of the Lord’s work — in service to local community groups, or coaching youth or merely providing guidance one on one, or heart to heart that may bring credit to your faith in Christ and one another.
+None the less your firm conviction in support of the Lord’s work — in service to local community groups, or coaching youth or merely providing guidance one on one or heart to heart that may bring credit to your faith in Christ and one another.